kiwitheking/UMass-Bookshare/README.md

 ##Instructions for installation

+Note:  If you are on an ubuntu system setup can be run via running ./install.sh in the UMass-Bookshare folder.
+THi will setup the database, node and any other necessary libraries

 ### Setting up database:

 Install Postgres and Git.
 Note: On a Mac, you will need [Homebrew] (http://brew.sh).
 Replace apt-get with brew.
 Run these from terminal.